w3f/polkadot-wiki/docs/learn/learn-nominator.md

 choosing potentially oversubscribed validators is to filter out any that are [at capacity](../general/glossary.md#capacity) on the Targets page.

-Finally, if you have a minimal amount of DOTs, you may need more time to fit your nomination into the election set.
-The nominator-to-validator mapping has to fit in a single block, and if there are too many nominators, the lowest-staked nominations will be dropped.
-This value is dynamic and will vary over time.
+Finally, if you have a minimal amount of DOTs close to the value of `minActiveNomination`, you may need to stake more DOT to get into the election set.
+The nominator-to-validator mapping solution needs to be evaluated within a single block duration, and if there are too many nominators, the lowest-staked nominations will be dropped from even being considered to be part of the electing set.
+This `minActiveNomination` value is dynamic and will vary over time.
 You can read the blog post
 ["Polkadot Staking: An Update"](https://polkadot.network/polkadot-staking-an-update/) for more details.